THE MUDDLE FAMILIES

 Louisa died at Uckfield, at the age of 39, of cancer, and she was buried in Uckfield Cemetery on 14 December 1906.
 Four years later William married her sister Agnes, see the section on Agnes for further details.

-William and Louisa’s only child was Elsie Louisa Williams who was born at Uckfield in Sussex on 6 October 1896 and baptised at Holy Trinity Church in High Hurstwood on 15 November 1896.
+William and Louisa’s only child was Elsie Louisa Williams who was born at Uckfield in Sussex on 6 October 1896 and baptised at the Parish Church of Holy Trinity in High Hurstwood on 15 November 1896.
 In the census of 31 March 1901 Elsie, at the age of 4, was living with her parents at Ben Ware's pottery works in New Road, Ridgewood, Uckfield.
+Elsie's mother died in 1906 and her father then married her mother's sister.
+In the census of 2 April 1911 Elsie, now aged 14, was going to school and living with her father and stepmother at 2 Brickyard Cottage, New Road, Ridgewood.

-When she was 23 years old Elsie married 28-year-old George Ernest Gaston at St Mary's Church in Newick, Sussex on 7 February 1920.
-George was the son of George and Lydia Gaston, and he had been born at East Chiltington, Sussex on 3 March 1891.
+When she was 23 years old Elsie married 28-year-old George Ernest Gaston at the Parish Church of St Mary in Newick, Sussex on 7 February 1920.
+George was the son of George and Lydia Gaston, and he had been born at East Chiltington in Sussex on 3 March 1891.
 Elsie had met George when she worked as a maid at Goldbridge House near Newick, and George worked for Richards the Newick coal merchants.
 They lived in a cottage at The Green in Newick, where they had their only child, a son, who was slightly mentally retarded due to problems at his birth.
 Later George, Elsie and their son moved to Kingston Gorse, which is an exclusive housing estate on the coast between Worthing and Littlehampton in West Sussex for wealthy and famous people that included members of the Crazy Gang.
 George was caretaker and gatekeeper for the estate and they lived in the gatehouse bungalow.

 When George retired they moved to Lancing where Elsie died at the age of 74, her death being registered in Worthing registration district during the 1st quarter of 1971.
 Elsie was cremated at the Downs Crematorium in Brighton.
-George and his son then moved next-door to a relative of George, Ivy Pearl Moon née Gaston, and her husband Arthur at Gordon Road in Buxted, George having bought the pair of houses.
+George and his son then went to live next-door to George's relative, Ivy Pearl Moon née Gaston, and her husband Arthur at Gordon Road in Buxted, George having bought this pair of houses.
 George died while they were living at Buxted when he was just on 91 years old, his death being registered in Uckfield registration district during the 1st quarter of 1982.
 He was cremated at the Downs Crematorium in Brighton.

 George and Elsie’s only child was Maurice George W Gaston who was born at Newick in Sussex on 18 May 1921.
 Maurice was slightly mentally retarded due to problems at his birth.
 He moved with his parents to Kingston Gorse on the coast between Worthing and Littlehampton in West Sussex where he worked as a refuse collector.
 When his father retired Maurice moved with his parents to Lancing where his mother died in 1971.
 Maurice and his father then moved to Gordon Road in Buxted where his father died in 1982.
 Maurice then went to live with the daughter of his father's sister Ruby at Newick, but she put him into a home where he died, having never married because of his over-protective father.
 Maurice died at the age of 62, his death being registered in Windsor and Maidenhead registration district in Berkshire during March 1984.